-The Macular Society tries to communicate with members and supporters in a way that is welcomed by everyone.
+The Macular Society tries to deliver the best experience and communicate with all service users, members and supporters in a way that is welcomed by everyone.
 We understand, however, that sometimes we don’t get this right or meet the high standards you expect from us.

 We view your communication and feedback with us as an opportunity to learn, and genuinely want to hear from you.
 We take complaints very seriously and are grateful for the opportunity to respond and improve.